 Unfortunately, problems do occur with respect to the availability of real time bus information, and we will try to get our suppliers to resolve these problems wherever possible.

-An autonomous shuttle (also known as a self-driving or driverless vehicle), is a vehicle that uses a range of sensors to understand its surroundings – allowing it to move around safely with little or no operator input.
-For our trial there will always be a safety operator onboard.
+An autonomous vehicle (also known as a self-driving or driverless vehicle), is a vehicle that uses a range of sensors to understand its surroundings – allowing it to move around safely with little or no operator input.

-These types of shuttles are aware of their environment via their many sensors – this means a shuttle will have the ability to stop itself in an emergency or if there is an unexpected hazard in the road.
+These types of vehicles are aware of their environment via their many sensors – this means they have the ability to stop themselves in an emergency or if there is an unexpected hazard in the road.